What Does a U.S. Park Police Officer Do?

 U.S. Park Police Officer Duties & Responsibilities

 The job of a U.S. park police officer often includes:

 - Patrolling parks, recreation and monument areas

-- General law enforcement
+- Providing general law and traffic enforcement

 - Preparing warrants

 - Providing courtroom testimony

 U.S. Park Police Officers are tasked with protecting the nation's parks and national monuments.
 They enforce state, local, and federal laws within areas controlled by the U.S. National Park Service.
 These services include criminal investigation, traffic enforcement, aviation support, criminal intelligence, and icon protection.